25 March 2019

 On this distance learning course, you will benefit from the specialist knowledge of the experienced and high profile academic staff from the Centre and the University of Leicester

-This degree comprises a range of modules, combining the most topical thinking around clinical care and research in adults with practical examples of how novel research and evidence-based diabetes care can be applied in real-life, clinical settings.
+This post graduate degree incorporates a range of modules, combining the most topical thinking around clinical care and research in adults with practical examples and evidence-based diabetes care that can be applied in real-life.

 The programme allows you to develop your knowledge of diabetes care and choose topics in which to specialise.
 The core modules look at aspects of clinical presentation and management in diabetes with a further core module investigating injectable therapies.